Last week I set out to see if I could make homemade rice crackers, and it turns out I totally can!

-Ingredient wise these homemade rice crackers are fine for babies, however, texture wise they will not be suitable for the very young.
-They are very crunchy and snap into pieces which could be a choking risk for babies without teeth.
+Ingredient wise these homemade rice crackers are fine for babies, however, texture-wise they will not be suitable for the very young.
+I would not suggest these are baby rice crackers as they are very crunchy and snap into pieces which could be a choking risk for babies without teeth.
 They were fine for my 3, 4 and 5-year-old though.

-If you are looking for other easy cracker recipes I have a few others on my site.
+If you are looking for other easy cracker recipes or healthy baking ideas for kids I have a few others on my site.

 - 2.5 cups cooked sushi rice